 The accessibility team partnered with the design systems team to update the components — the building blocks within an app — so that accessibility features, such as support for screen readers, were built in from the start.

 “If we use components that are accessible by default, we can innovate and be agile, without having to focus on getting it right all the time, every time,” explains Booking.com’s Engineering Manager and Accessibility Lead, Parham Doustdar.
 Doustdar has been blind since birth and is an expert at navigating websites and apps with screen readers, so this accessibility issue was very familiar to him.

-However, this work didn’t completely solve the problem as they identified some legacy components not reflecting the changes.
-They partnered with another team in their organisation that could update this technology so that the accessibility changes were adopted throughout the entire app.
-Now, as pages are built and updated, everyone working on the app automatically uses components that have accessibility built-in.
+However, this work didn’t completely solve the problem, because some legacy components did not reflect the changes.
+The team partnered with another group in their organization to update the technology so the accessibility changes could be adopted throughout the entire app.
+Now, as pages are built and updated, everyone working on the app automatically uses components that have accessibility built in.

 “It doesn't matter how accessible your components are if no one is using them,” continues Doustdar.
 “You have to harness existing initiatives, where possible, and partner with other teams to increase adoption.”

 Here are some final tips to help you improve accessibility:

 - Make accessibility a priority across the organization.
 Get buy-in from your leadership and proactively research where an experience may be excluding people.

 - Co-design with disabled employees and customers who have accessibility needs.
 Disabled people are your experts.
 No one knows their experience better than them, so leverage their insights.

 - Create accessible and disability inclusive marketing with Google's new accessible marketing playbook.